“In valleys of springs of rivers,

 The Shropshire Hills Shuttle Buses

 A relaxing way to discover the delights of the Clun Valley.
 The Shuttle runs at the weekends and Bank Holiday Mondays from Easter.
-They depart from the Shropshire Hills Discovery Centre at 10:36, 13:35 and 15:35.
-Visit www.shropshirehillsshuttles.co.uk for lots more information or ask at a Visitor Information Centre for a leaflet.
+Details about the shuttle bus.

 Bishop’s Castle and Clun

 Both are colourful, country towns with plenty going on through the year, from fairs and festivals, to ale trails and agricultural shows.
-This is a beautiful area to walk in and you will find lots of walk leaflets and books at the town’s information points, or visit the webpage for Bishop’s Castle and Clun by clicking there links.
+This is a beautiful area to walk in and you will find lots of walk leaflets and books at the town’s information points, or visit the webpages for Bishop’s Castle and Clun.

 Offa’s Dyke